-“Sativa for daytime, indica for night” is a delineation that no longer works in the modern cannabis landscape.
+“Sativa for daytime, indica for night” is a delineation that no longer works in the modern cannabis landscape–indica and sativa don’t want to be labeled narrowly as they once were.
 Today’s cannabis cultivation has muddied the waters on black-and-white definitions portrayed in media or by inexperienced budtenders.
 300 years ago, when the ‘cannabis sativa’ plant was identified as being a separate species from ‘cannabis indica’, there were obvious differences in the way users felt when sampling the two.
 But thanks to time, research and an expanding understanding of the intricacies of cannabis, we understand that effects largely don’t depend on the size and shape of the plant.

 With thousands of crossbred genetics, designer hemp buds specializing in cannabinoid isolation, and subtle ways to manipulate the plant’s growth into giving a desired effect, we have to understand what “sativa” and “indica” represent today.

 All the word ‘sativa’ represents today is the name of the cannabis species based on physical traits.
 Not all Sativa plants produce energetic, giggly, creative effects.
 However, all sativa plants grow similarly: long, thin leaves on a tall and narrow stem.

 Sativas generally take longer to mature, which results in their often uniquely sweet or fruity terpene profiles.
 It’s these mature terpenes that allow for what some consider a generally more subtle “uplifting” effect.
 Centuries ago, this was the cannabis species of choice for farmers who had grown “industrial hemp”, because when grown in large groups, the stalks dominated the grow space and left little room for flowering.